Sagnik-Coder24/To-do-app-Redux/README.md

 2. Mark tasks as completed by clicking the checkbox.
 3. Edit tasks by clicking on the task itself.
 4. Delete tasks by clicking the delete button.

+## Notes
+- For the PWA feature to work, ensure that your device is connected to the internet at least once so it can download and cache the necessary assets.
+- After installation, the app can be launched from your home screen (on mobile) or from the desktop (on supported browsers).

 ## Built With